Sameerkhan-a/Cabzi/Backend/readme.md

 ### Notes
 - Ensure the `Content-Type` header is set to `application/json`.
-- The `password` field is hashed before being stored in the database.
+- The `password` field is not stored in plain text but is hashed in the database.
 - The `socketId` field is optional and can be updated later.